- Get teacher and student Google Apps for Education or Office 365 accounts

 - Click on Sharing Settings

-- Make sure that your check WHITELISTED DOMAINS and “Allow users in <your school> to receive files from users outside of whitelisted domains.”
+- Checking “Allow users in <your school> to receive files from users outside of whitelisted domains.”, will allow students to receive files from any domain.

 - You need to make sure these settings apply to each sub-group of students (like class of 2020); it's not enough to select the top-level student group.